zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    contents.

-   :cid: The connection ID.
+   :param cid: The connection ID.

-   :direction: Controls what sides of the connection to record.
+   :param direction: Controls what sides of the connection to record.
 The argument can
               take one of the four values:

               - ``CONTENTS_NONE``: Stop recording the connection's content.